Content writing principles for effective digital communication

 We use gender-neutral third-person pronouns (for example, we use “they”, “their” and “them”) instead of singular third-person pronouns (for example, “he”, “his” and “him”) unless specifically when referring to individuals that identify as males.
 In many cases, we can avoid the indefiniteness inherent in these pronouns by using the second person pronoun “you”.
 Avoid using “one” because it is distant and too formal.

-Headers include page titles and text surrounded by heading tags (for example H1, H2, H3, etc.)
+Headers include page titles and text surrounded by heading tags (for example H1, H2, H3, etc.).
+Some points to consider are:

 - If your tone is formal and serious, write headers in Title Case.
 Title case involves